NightAcrobat777/HackCC---IEEE---SWC/README.md

 - **Profile Persistence**: Your selections are saved and used throughout the chat experience

 ### 🤖 **AI Transfer Assistant**
-- **Context-Aware Chat**: AI assistant with knowledge of your profile (community college, target schools, major)
+- **Context-Aware Chat**: TransferReady Assistant with knowledge of your profile (community college, target schools, major)
 - **Natural Language Queries**: Ask questions in plain English about your transfer journey
 - **Streaming Responses**: Real-time AI responses with markdown formatting support
 - **Quick Actions**: One-click access to common queries